NBA 10-Day Contract: How Does it Work?

 What is the Difference Between a 10-Day Contract and a Hardship Contract?

 It is not uncommon for people to confuse hardship contracts with 10-day contracts, as we’ve seen before.
-With standard 10-day contracts, players can only sign with the same team twice, while they have more than two opportunities with hardship deals.
+With standard 10-day contracts, players can only sign with the same team twice in a season, while hardship exceptions can allow teams to add temporary players when injuries or illnesses leave them short-handed.

 Another way they differ is the availability of additional spots on a roster of the teams in question.
-With 10-day standard contracts, you should have only one spot in a 15-man roster.
+With 10-day standard contracts, a team generally needs an open spot on its 15-man standard roster.
 However, there is an exception to this when the NBA gives the teams a hardship exception where they can go ahead to add more players.

 In terms of salaries, they also differ significantly.
 While with standard 10-day contracts, the salary will count against the team’s salary cap, this is not so with hardship 10-day deals.